Robert Surcouf: Statue in Tribute

 A number of legends have grown around Surcouf, he is often stated to have been made a Baron of the Empire, which is untrue.
 Another legend states that Surcouf had thrown overboard gold seized on Kent but Kent did not carry gold.

-There is a tale that in 1816, Surcouf challenged twelve Prussian officers to a duel and defeated all of them except for the last, which he let go "to tell in his country how a former soldier of Napoleon fights"; this story is a fabrication.
+There is a tale that in 1816, Surcouf challenged twelve Prussian officers to a duel and defeated all of them except for the last, which he let go "to tell in his country how a former soldier of Napoleon fights."; This tale is questioned.